dimagi/commcare-hq/docs/couch_to_sql_models.rst

     - Some docs have attributes that are couch ids of other docs.
 These are weak spots easy to forget when the referenced doc type is migrated.
 Add a comment so these show up in a grep for the referenced doc type.

   - Run ``makemigrations``
+  - Add the test that was generated to it's respective place.
+    - The test file uses `ModelAttrEquality` util which has mehods for running the equality tests.
+    - The test class that is generated will have three methods namely `_couch_only_attrs`,  `_sql_only_attrs` and `test_have_same_attrs`.
+    - Generally during a migration some attributes and methods are renamed or removed as per need.
+To accomodate the changes you can update `_couch_only_attrs` and `_sql_only_attrs`.
+    - `_couch_only_attrs` is supposed to return a set of attributes and methods which are either removed, renamed or not used anymore in SQL.
+    - `_sql_only_attrs` would return a set of attributes and methods that are added newly in the SQL model.
+    - `test_have_same_attrs` is the test method that would run to test the equality of the attributes.
+The default implementation should work if you have populated above methods but you can modify it's implementation as per your requirement.
   - Add the generated migration command.
 Notes on this code:

     - The generated migration does not handle submodels.
 Edit ``update_or_create_sql_object`` to add support.